-Rates for Shared Bedroom (2 students in bedroom; shared bathroom; 3-4 students per apartment): The student shall be billed quarterly at the rate of \$3,085.
+- Rates for Shared Bedroom (2 students in bedroom; shared bathroom; 3-4 students per apartment): The student shall be billed \$3,000 per quarter for a 1-year term. - A \$500 deposit is required to confirm space.

-The term is defined to include Fall Quarter 2016, Winter Quarter 2017, and Spring Quarter 2017.
-By entering into the Student Housing Agreement, the student accepts responsibility for payment of the total amount applicable to the entire term.
+The term is defined to include Fall Quarter 2018.
+Winter Quarter 2019, Spring Quarter 2019, and Summer Quarter 2019.
+By entering into the Student Housing Agreement, the student accepts responsibility for payment of the total amount applicable to the entire year.
 The student is paying a fixed price for the entire term and there shall be no proration or adjustment of the price for any unoccupied period during the term.
-For students participating in summer housing, the term is extended to include Summer Quarter 2017 and will be priced at the same quarterly rate.

-Please visit the NewSchool website:

-http://newschoolarch.edu/student-life/student-housing for more information on housing options.
+Please visit the NewSchool website at http://newschoolarch.edu/student-life/student-housing for more information on housing options.